amahmood561/AI_healthcare_Final-Project/README.md

-# AI_healthcare_Final-Project
+# Detection of Heart Disease, Breast Cancer, and General Diseases Using Machine Learning
 AI healthcare Final Project

 requirements file has all supporting libraries